Try this six-point checkup to refocus, fine-tune your money game and show your money who’s boss!

-Now that you’ve got a solid grip on your spending for the first half of the year, it’s a good time to revisit your money goals.
+Now that you’ve got a solid grip on your spending, it’s a good time to revisit your money goals.
 Maybe you set out this year to break the paycheck-to-paycheck cycle, and you did!
 Nice work!
 In that case, why not take your money game—and retirement—up a few notches with some sound investments?

 Or maybe you’re still chipping away at your student loans?
 It might be motivating to establish mini-goals to make paying down those balances a bit more approachable.

 Finally, check in with yourself.
 Are the financial choices that you’re making today going to positively impact your quality of life for the better?
 They should.